modes-hkustgz/modes-hkustgz.github.io/_group/7_Yiling.md

 **Role**: Mphill Student
 **Research Interests**: Optimal transit design, Transportation equity.
-**Bio**: Yiling earned her BSc in Statistics from Southern University of Science and Technology and subsequently obtained a MSc degree in Business Analytics from the Hong Kong University of Science and Technology.
+**Bio**: Yiling earned her BSc in Statistics from Southern University of Science and Technology and subsequently obtained a MSc degree in Business Analytics from the HKUST(GZ).
 Her research interests focus on transportation equity and the policy design of public transit systems.

 ![Yiling Luo](../images/photos/Yiling.png)